Strange World (film): Marketing

 Following the project announcement, the first look concept art of the film was released on December 9, 2021.
 Max Evry of /Film said the image "[looked] a lot like Avatar, or at the very least the Pandora section of Disney World's Animal Kingdom."
-The teaser trailer was released on June 6, 2022.
+The marketing campaign for Strange World began on June 6, 2022, with the release of a teaser trailer.
 Petrana Radulovic for Polygon felt it was "an homage to retro sci-fi flicks" and similar to Raya and the Last Dragon, it "definitely seems to lean more into the action than Disney's typical musical fantasies."
-A new trailer was shown at the 2022 D23 Expo and the official trailer was released on September 21, 2022, followed by a cast reaction video a day later, and a "special look" trailer was released on October 19, 2022.
+A new trailer was shown at the 2022 D23 Expo and the official trailer was released on September 21, 2022, followed by a cast reaction video a day later.
+Lex Briscuso of /Film says it "honestly looks like a breath of fresh air when it comes to animated family stories."
+A "special look" trailer was released on October 19, 2022.
+Rafael Motamayor of /Film said "Though the upbeat song and the focus on laughs kind of sells this as a more formulaic Disney film in terms of tone, the prominent use of monsters and big action hopefully makes this more of an inventive film from the studio."
 Two featurettes "Welcome To Strange World" and "100 Years of Amazing Characters", which showcased the characters of Splat and Legend, were released on November 3, 2022, and November 8, 2022, respectively.